kr-yashwant/WebCrawler/README.md

 All events related to the Project are being logged in WebCrawler.log

-Points to Ponder:
+How to run:
 -----------------------
-Currently the project has to be built using Eclipse.
-All related dependencies are mentioned in .classpath file and are in lib folder of the project.
+Checkout the project and invoke runCrawler.bat

-Maven dependencies are yet to be declared.
-So, invoking mvn install may cause errors in build.
+Give the URL, maximum number of URLs to be written and a file name to which